 Train Your Staff to Ask

-Your front office staff should be trained to identify potential patients who could leave positive reviews and ask them in a tactful manner to leave a review for your practice.
+Your front office staff should be trained to identify potential customers/patients who could leave positive reviews and ask them in a tactful manner to leave a review for your practice.
 Sometimes all you have to do is add a bit of a human element to your interaction with your patients and by asking the right question.

 In the end, it means you’ll get a better, more authentic review from whoever obliges your request.